milkywhut/ezchat/README.md

   ```
   mvn package;
   ```
+  Jar file would be placed in the target directory of chatbot module.
 # How to start bot?
   After the end of bot building:
   1. Set up postgresql database <db_name> without adding tables.